 - Am I charging customers enough?

-- Have I included all expenses into the rate?
+- Have I included all expenses in the rate?

 - Am I allocating enough funds to sales and marketing?